 By subscribing to "All Apps", in addition to Lightroom, 100 GB of cloud storage, Adobe Portfolio, Adobe Fonts, and Adobe Spark, you get the opportunity to use all the programs of the Creative Cloud family, including Photoshop, Premiere Pro, After Effects, Illustrator, InDesign and 16 more programs.

 If 20GB of Cloud storage is not enough for you, Adobe offers to expand it to 1TB by paying $10.

-If you use Lightroom Classic CC or Lightroom CC, download these Lightroom filters to change your photo and make it pop in one click.
+If you use Lightroom Classic or Lightroom, download these Lightroom filters to change your photo and make it pop in one click.

 This preset is often used to create a pastel look.
 If a photographer uses it correctly, the model will look natural in any picture.
 The skin will literally become soft.